• Skip to primary navigation

 Grizzly House

 This has to be at the top of our list as this place is an institution among Banff restaurants.
-The Grizzly House is quirky, full of character, and in this modern age, it inexplicably still has old-school phones at every table so you can call another.
-Because, why not?
+The Grizzly House is quirky and full of character, and in this modern age, it inexplicably still has old-school phones at every table so that you can call another.
+Because why not?

 If you like fondue, then this is an excellent place to indulge.
-They offer the standard cheese fondues but for the adventurous eaters they have exotic meats along with a lot of local game that should be tried at least once when you visit Alberta.
+They offer the standard cheese fondue, but for the adventurous eaters, they have a selection of Alberta game (venison, bison) and even some exotic meats that should be tried at least once when you visit Alberta.
 Pro tip: don’t wear your wool jacket unless you plan on getting it dry-cleaned soon anyway – the smell of grill will sink in and be hard to remove.

 • Grizzly House Menu